What is IPsec: What You Need to Know About Internet Protocol Security

-Internet Protocol Security is a secure network protocol suite that authenticates and encrypts packets of data to provide secure communication between two endpoints.
-In this article, we’ll explain what IPsec is, how it works, some of its limitations, and compare it with an open source VPN alternative, WireGuard®.
+Internet Protocol Security (IPsec) is a secure network protocol suite that authenticates and encrypts packets of data to provide secure communication between two endpoints.

 Internet Protocol Security (IPsec) is a network protocol suite for enabling secure IP connections between devices.
-It authenticates and encrypts packets of data to provide secure encrypted communication between two endpoints over an IP network.
+It authenticates and encrypts packets of data to provide secure encrypted communication between two endpoints over an IP network, ensuring data confidentiality.

 IPsec is commonly used to set up VPNs for connecting branch offices and remote workers to a corporate network.
 Because it ensures the security of data in transit, IPsec is considered more suitable than SSL-based VPNs for encrypting corporate VPN traffic.